 Put a ban on technology before bed

-It’s a well-known fact that interacting with any bright screens near to bedtime sends the brain into a frenzy.
+According to The Schlaf Guru, it’s a well-known fact that interacting with any bright screens near to bedtime sends the brain into a frenzy.
 As you try and relax, your brain continues to work overtime because of all the electrical signals pulsing through.
 Make sure your kids don’t go anywhere near their screens – that’s phones, iPads, computers and TVs for at least an hour before bed.
 They’ll find switching off much easier if so!

 Buy blackout blinds